 Term Life Insurance Is Flexible

 The need for life insurance changes over a lifetime.
-Since term life insurance is temporary, consumers can buy the amount of coverage they need for the period of time that it is needed.
+Since term insurance is temporary, consumers can buy the amount of coverage they need for the period of time that it is needed.
 A wage earner with financial dependents needs more life insurance than a retiree with no financial obligations.
 The biggest advantage of a term life policy is the flexibility to change coverage as financial needs change.

 Whole Life Offers Security